ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

 Python-CAN (Windows, Linux)
 """""""""""""""""""""""""""

-Make sure that you have installed python on your computer (See :ref:`analysis_environment`).
+Make sure that you have installed python on your computer (see :ref:`analysis_environment`).
 Connect your board to your computer, open Windows's Device Manager, and find what new device appears in "Ports (COM & LPT)".
 RAMN should typically be assigned a COM port number, such as "COM1".